aironmanne/crack-btc-bip38-password/README.md

 3. Compile and run.

 ezdictcombo:
-Combines dictionary attack with a manually entered password, attempting the combination in both orders.
+Combines dictionary attack with manually entered input, attempting the combination in both orders.
 1. Save password file pw.txt in the program folder.
 2. Edit the BIP38 variable to the BIP38 encrypted wallet key.
 3. Compile and run.